Arias-Stella reaction

 Arias-Stella reaction, also Arias-Stella phenomenon, is a benign change in the endometrium associated with the presence of chorionic tissue.

 Arias-Stella reaction is due to progesterone primarily.
-Cytologically, it looks like a malignancy and, historically, it was diagnosed as endometrial cancer.
+Cytologically, it resembles a malignancy and, historically, it was misdiagnosed as endometrial cancer.

 Significance

 It is significant only because it can be misdiagnosed as a cancer.
 It may be seen in a completely normal pregnancy.

 Diagnosis

 It is characterized by nuclear enlargement and may also have any of the following: an irregular nuclear membrane, granular chromatin, centronuclear vacuolization, and pseudonuclear inclusions.